NLion74/arch-manwarn/README.md

 # Why this?

-I created this project so that I would not miss any manual interventions in the Arch news, but I also did not want to read any Arch news that does not affect me directly.
-Therefore, this project focuses on minimalism rather than notifying about all news.
+I created this project to avoid missing important manual interventions in the Arch news - without having to read through every news that does not affect me directly.
+Instead of intrusively blocking every `pacman` transaction for every news, **arch-manwarn** filters _only_ those which require manual intervention.

+It’s written in Rust with a small, efficient codebase that prioritizes **minimalism, performance, and staying out of the way.**

-If you want a tool that interrupts for every new Arch news, you may refer to [this project](https://github.com/bradford-smith94/informant), which I found shortly after creating this one.
+If you’re thinking, _"Why not just alert me for every news post?"_ - you may prefer [this project](https://github.com/bradford-smith94/informant), which I found shortly after creating this one.
 It works similarly but interrupts for every new Arch news.

 # Installation